STAFF AND BOARD MEMBERS

 Basic skills for a member of the Board of Directors are as follows:

-• be a recognized person who is familiar with the community and business development sectors or sectors defined in section 3.0 of the PRCDC's Statutes and Regulations;
+• be a recognized person who is familiar with the community and business development sectors or sectors defined in Section 3.0 of the PRDC's Statutes and Regulations;

 • hold a position of authority enabling him/her to influence the opinion of decision-makers;